-Mr. Hollerith is in his fourteenth year as a BHS Principal, serving in his sixth year at Bloomfield Hills High School and eight years previously at Lahser High School.
-Mr. Hollerith earned a Bachelor's degree in History and Master of Arts in Teaching from Beloit College.
-Mr. Hollerith completed a Certificate of Advanced Studies from National Louis University in Educational Administration in 2000.
+Mr. Hollerith earned a Bachelor's degree in History and Master of Arts in Teaching from Beloit College, and completed a Certificate of Advanced Studies from National Louis University in Educational Administration in 2000.

-Mr. Hollerith currently serves on the Michigan Department of Education Special Education Advisory Council (SEAC) and is the former Region 12 (Oakland County) representative for the Michigan Association of Secondary School Principals.
-He also serves on the executive committee of the Oakland Activities Association Board of Directors
+Mr. Hollerith currently serves on the Michigan Department of Education Special Education Advisory Council (SEAC) and on the executive committee of the Oakland Activities Association Board of Directors, and formerly as the Region 12 (Oakland County) representative for the Michigan Association of Secondary School Principals.

 David Reed-Nordwall, Associate Principal

 Mr. Reed-Nordwall's has been an Associate Principal at Bloomfield Hills High School since 2018.
 Prior to BHHS, Mr. Reed-Nordwall served as an Assistant Principal at Grosse Pointe North High School and as a 21st Century Curriculum Coordinator and teacher at Birmingham Public Schools.
 Mr. Reed-Nordwall brings a deep skill set and knowledge base, and strong passion for student-centered practices.

 Jessica Lupone, Associate Principal

 Mrs. Lupone has been an Associate Principal at Bloomfield Hills High School since 2019.